Leadership for development: where does political will come from?

 What works in achieving progressive change?
 How do power and systems shape change, and how can you influence them?
-Join Duncan Green, Strategic Adviser at Oxfam GB, to discuss the themes of his new book How Change Happens.
-The presentation will be followed by a drinks reception and book signing.
+At this event Duncan Green, Strategic Adviser at Oxfam GB, discussed the themes of his new book How Change Happens.
 See event details

 Political settlements and public service performance: 12-14 April 2016, Singapore

-This conference considers public service reform through the political settlement lens, with a focus on non-crisis countries.
+This conference considered public service reform through the political settlement lens, with a focus on non-crisis countries.
 How can the impact of public administration for development in any particular political system be maximised?
-This event will bring together development professionals, academics and government and civil society representatives.
-It is hosted by the UNDP Global Centre for Public Service Excellence in partnership with DLP and the Centre for Public Impact.
-Among the speakers are Verena Fritz, Mushtaq Khan, Brian Levy, DLP's Alina Rocha Menocal, and Michael Woolcock.
+The event brought together development professionals, academics and government and civil society representatives.
+It was hosted by the UNDP Global Centre for Public Service Excellence in partnership with DLP and the Centre for Public Impact.
+Among the speakers were Verena Fritz, Mushtaq Khan, Brian Levy, DLP's Alina Rocha Menocal, and Michael Woolcock.
 See event details

 Power, Politics and Positive Deviance: DLP Annual Conference 2016

 The focus of the conference was on positive cases that show how an understanding of power and politics has been successfully incorporated into social change processes.
 We explored the degree to which external development agencies and influences have contributed to these processes.
 See the conference videos, podcasts and blog series.

 Corruption and development: What do we know, what works, and why should we care?

 This public, collaborative event considered how international development actors can tackle corruption more effectively in the contexts where they work.
 Drawing in particular on a recent DFID Evidence Paper and other emerging research on corruption, it brought together speakers from the fields of research, policymaking, practice and advocacy.
 More